 Web browsers have had one of the most public and interesting competitive lives of any software.

-The first browser that could display images alongside text was known as Mosaic, and it really was an innovation that changed the world, the web browser that popularized Web usage.
+The first browser that could display images alongside text was known as Mosaic, and it was the web browser that popularized Web usage.
 In 1994, Marc Andreessen and a few of the original Mosaic developers banded together to start Netscape along with Jim Clark, a well known Silicon Valley entrepreneur.
 The early days of commercial browser development were marked by high energy and many innovations that continued to expand and improve the kinds of information the internet could provide.
 Every week it seemed that new sites popped up and new features appeared in browsers.
-A Wired Magazine article (http://www.wired.com/wired/archive/2.10/mosaic.html) captured some of the excitement from those early days when browsers and the web were starting to take off and grow rapidly.
+A Wired Magazine article (http://www.wired.com/wired/archive/2.10/mosaic.html) captured some of the excitement from those early days when browsers and the web were starting to emerge and spread.

 With Microsoft out of the game, Netscape in decline, and many websites using pop-ups and untargeted advertising schemes, some consider 2001-2004 as a dark age of innovation and improvements for browsers and the web.

 A new chapter was added to this story with the debut of Firefox.
 Firefox is a distant descendant of Mosaic and Netscape.
 In 1998, Netscape set up the Mozilla Project and made its browser code freely available as an experimental strategy to gain a competitive advantage against Microsoft.
 This allowed programmers around the world to study the Mozilla code and follow its development.

 In 2003, the Mozilla Foundation was created as an independent organization, and in 2004, Firefox 1.0 was released.
 Since then the number of users has grown steadily.
 As of 2009, Firefox had approximately 23% of worldwide market share, with more than 300 million of the 1.2 billion Internet users around the world using Firefox as their web browser.